-Whether you’re new in town or just new to transit, this important information will have you up and riding in no time.
+Whether you’re new in town or just new to transit, this important information will have you on your way in no time.

 Many of our bus routes offer service using Port Authority’s three exclusive busways – the Martin Luther King Jr. East Busway, the South Busway and the West Busway.
 The I-279 North HOV lane is also used to provide service to areas north of the city.